ortoledanoo/devops-course/Python/Weather_WebApp_Project/readme.md

 # Deployment Workflow
 ## Oreview
-This Project Showcases a Scalability and Reliability Web Application Deployment Using Nginx, Gunicorn, and Flask with Caching and Rate-Limit to Efficiently Handle API calls and User Requests Simultaneously
+This project showcases a scalability and reliability web application deployment using nginx, gunicorn, and flask With caching and rate-limit to efficiently handle api calls and user requests simultaneously

 <a href='https://postimages.org/' target='_blank'><img src='https://i.postimg.cc/m28m6fTp/drawio.png' border='0' alt='drawio'/></a>

 ## The Components
-1. **Client** - Users Making Request to The Web Application
+1. **Client** -  Users making request to the web application.
-2. **Nginx** - Reverse Proxy That Receives Client Requests and Forwards Them to the Backend
+2. **Nginx** - Reverse proxy that receives client requests and forwards them to the backend.
-3. **Gunicorn-WSGI** - Server That Runs Multiple Instances of The Flask App, Allowing it to Handle More Requests at The Same Time
+3. **Gunicorn-WSGI** - Server that runs multiple instances of the flask app, allowing it to handle more requests at the same time.
-4. **Flask** - The Actual Python Application That Processes User Requests and Returns The Weather Data
+4. **Flask** - The actual python application that processes user requests and returns the weather data.
-6. **Deployment Environment** - Infrastructure Of The Application (Managed By ESXi), Includes The .py Files and All The Required Files
+6. **Deployment Environment** - Infrastructure of the application (managed by esxi), includes the .Py files and all the required files.

 ## Request Workflow
-1. Client Send Request to Nginx Reverse Proxy
+1. Client send request to nginx reverse proxy.
-2. Nginx Forwards Request to Gunicorn WSGI Server
+2. Nginx forwards request to gunicorn wsgi server.
-3. Gunicorn Passes The Request To Flask App Instance
+3. Gunicorn passes the request to flask app instance.
-4. Flask Processes The Request and Returns the Response to Gunicorn
+4. Flask processes the request and returns the response to gunicorn.
-5. Gunicorn Sends The Response Back to Nginx, Which Returns it To The Client
+5. Gunicorn sends the response back to nginx, which returns it to the client.
-6. Running Files are Packaged in The Target Environment (Using ESXi To Manage it)
+6. Running files are packaged in the target environment (using esxi to manage it).

-## Benefits
+## benefits
-- **Scalability** - Components Can Be Scaled Independently
+- **Scalability** - Components can be scaled independently.
-- **Security** - Nginx Acts as a Reverse Proxy Hidding The Servers IP
+- **Security** - Nginx acts as a reverse proxy hidding the servers ip.
-- **Load Balancing** - Nginx Can Distribute Requests Across Multiple Gunicorn/Flask Instances and Gunicorn Can Create Few Workers For Better Load Balancing
+- **Load Balancing** - Nginx can distribute requests across multiple gunicorn/flask.instances and gunicorn can create few workers for better load balancing.